 Carlisle, Ky.
 40311

 Blue Licks Battlefield offers nature hikes, history programs about pioneer life in Kentucky, and tours of Kentucky’s only Revolutionary War battlefield for grades K-12.
 We also offer geology programs and canoeing for grades 6-12.
 Tours of a reconstructed pioneer fort are available.
 We provide tent camping in our overflow area for children's groups (schools, scouts, etc.) at a cost of $2 per person.
 The park is open any day of the week by appointment.
-Activity fees range from $3 per student and up, call Naturalist Paul Tierney at 859-289-5507 or email email@example.com for activity information.
-For booking information contact Jessica Mack at 800-443-7008 or email firstname.lastname@example.org
+Program fees per student vary per activity. call park interpreter Paul Tierney at 859-289-5507 or email email@example.com for activity information.
+For booking information contact Paul Tierney at 800-443-7008 or email firstname.lastname@example.org

 Buckhorn Lake State Resort Park